SumitSingh69/Job-portal/server/README.md

    Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...
    ```

-2. When the access token expires, use the refresh endpoint to get a new one
+2. When the access token expires, use the refresh endpoint to get a new one.

 ## File Uploads